juanlldc/FabricCopilotDemo/README.md

 # Fabric Copilot Demo
 Welcome to the Fabric Copilot Demo repository.
-This repository contains sample Fabric items and datasets, as well as step-by-step prompt guides to demonstrate Copilot's capabilities in each different workload.
+This repository contains briefing presentations, sample Fabric items and datasets, as well as step-by-step prompt guides to demonstrate Copilot's capabilities in each different workload.

 ## Available Demos
 Each different dataset allows you to demo one or more workloads.
 Please click on each demo in the list to learn more.